orbeon/orbeon-forms-doc/installation/logging.md

 Versions of Orbeon Forms that support Log4j 2.x no longer ship with a `log4j.xml` configuration file, but ship with a `log4j2.xml` configuration file.

 - If you have pre-existing `log4j.xml` configuration file, for example because you are upgrading from an older version, you can still use that configuration file, which will take precedence over the new `log4j2.xml` file.
-However:
-    - You must make sure that you do not have duplicate log file names in the configuration, or Log4j 2.x will complain about that and ignore the configuration.
-    - We do recommend that you consider moving to a `log4j2.xml` configuration file.
+However we do recommend that you consider moving to a `log4j2.xml` configuration file.
-- If you do not yet have an existing `log4j.xml` file:
-    - We recommend that you update the  `log4j2.xml` configuration file that ships with Orbeon Forms.
+- If you do not yet have an existing `log4j.xml` file, we recommend that you update the `log4j2.xml` configuration file that ships with Orbeon Forms and that you do not create a `log4j.xml`.

+_WARNING: With version of Orbeon Forms that use Log4j 2.x, and whether you are using `log4j.xml` or `log4j2.xml`, you must make sure that you do not have __duplicate log file names in the configuration__, even if some of them are unused, or Log4j 2.x will complain about that and ignore the configuration.
+Log4j 1.x did not use to consider this an error, but Log4j 2.x does._

-If you are creating or updating a `log4j2.xml` file, you __cannot__ simply copy the contents of an existing `log4j.xml` to `log4j2.xml` as the two formats are incompatible!
-Instead, start with the `log4j2.xml` provided, and visit the [Log4j 2 configuration](https://logging.apache.org/log4j/2.x/manual/configuration.html) online to understand and make changes.
+_WARNING: If you are creating or updating a `log4j2.xml` file, you __cannot__ simply copy the contents of an existing `log4j.xml` to `log4j2.xml` as the two formats are incompatible!
+Instead, start with the `log4j2.xml` provided, and visit the [Log4j 2 configuration](https://logging.apache.org/log4j/2.x/manual/configuration.html) online to understand and make changes._

 ## How Orbeon Forms initializes logging